The RootsGuard Clean Standard™

 Manufacturing & Safety

-All RootsGuard products are manufactured in GMP-certified laboratories and assessed for safety and compliance under EU Cosmetics Regulation 1223/2009 by independent, EU-qualified safety assessors before reaching the market — regardless of where they are produced.
+RootsGuard products are manufactured in laboratories operating in line with the safety and compliance requirements of EU Cosmetics Regulation 1223/2009, and assessed by independent EU-qualified safety assessors before being placed on the market.

 Third-party safety assessment